Mahsa-Bastankhah/Private-Auction/README.md

 ### Forth phase (withdrawal):
 At the end of the auction, all the honest participant except for the winner can withdraw their deposit.
 The winner’s deposit is not refunded and she must fulfil the payment based on her bid.
 ### Features
-It can be inferred from the protocol that the suggested auction provides the following properties:
+Our proposed scheme guarantees the following security and privacy properties:
 1. Bids’ Privacy: The submitted bids are visible to nobody during the commitment phase.
 2. Posterior privacy: After the revealing phase, bids are not revealed to the public, assuming a semi-honest auctioneer.
 3. Bids’ Binding: Bidders cannot deny or change their bids once they have committed.